Skip to main content

 Rhode Island · 2026 session · Public transit user

-Bills affecting Public transit user in Rhode Island2026 session
+Bills affecting Public transit user in Rhode Island (2026 session)

 CivicRadar surfaces 8 active Rhode Island bills this session that affect public transit user constituents directly.
 Your rep needs to hear from you before the vote.